Paul Lipman - MBACP. Accred reg. - Individuals, Couples, & Family issues

 You'll also find I'm patient and compassionate by nature, on your side and care deeply that your counselling is a positive experience.
 One where you can look forward to your sessions and successful in the same way mine was for me.
 And mine was life changing.

-My approach is to help you better understand yourself, and for you to learn how to find your own answers and develop new ways which solve your difficulties ,in the same way I did for myself.
+My approach is to help you better understand yourself, and for you to learn how to find your own answers, gain new perspectives, and develop new ways and behaviours which solve your difficulties ,in the same way I did for myself.

 I will also share my knowledge, tools, coping strategies and ideas to help speed up therapy and which you can also use to both progress between sessions, and will help you cope better until your new ways become a natural part of who you are.